GitHub First-Time

 These instructions allow you to build Loop without having access to a Mac.
 They also allow you to easily install Loop on phones that are not connected to your computer.

-- You can easily send Loop app updates to those you care for
+- You can send Loop app updates to those you care for

-- You can access and install Loop if you lose or damage your device
+- You can access and install the Loop app via TestFlight if you lose or damage your device

-- You do not need to worry about correct Xcode/macOS versions
+- You do not need to worry about correct Xcode or macOS versions

 TestFlight can be used to deploy Loop to a child's phone (under age 13 in the US) but requires a few extra steps on the phone itself.
 See Install TestFlight Loop for Child.

-Your app must be updated once every 90 days, but it's simple to make a new build and can be done from anywhere, see Update Loop using GitHub Actions.
+Your app must be updated once every 90 days, at the current time, but it's simple to make a new build and can be done from anywhere, see Update Loop using GitHub Actions.

 Save Your Information¶